spiermar/spiermar.github.io/index.md

 Internally at Netflix, I've created Icarus, Netflix's real-user performance monitoring solution that runs on every single Netflix device on the planet.
 Developed Mogul, a bottleneck analysis tool that inspects internal and external dependency demand for services and help us identify bottlenecks and tuning opportunities.
 Developed Slalom, a high-level demand analysis tool that helps visualize demand flow on large scale systems.
 Worked on metric trending that helps us identify long-term performance regressions.
 Developed the in-house cloud performance testing framework, analysis tool and fully automated analysis engine for performance tests.

 I'm also a Venture Advisor at [monashees+](http://monashees.com.br/en/), one of the largest venture capital firms in Brazil, where I try to understand the tech level of prospective startups and help the invested ones to grow!
+Besides the portfolio startups, I advise multiple companies, of all sizes and shapes, on a varied set of challenges.

 Check my [contact page](/contact) for ways to reach out!